 - Drip irrigation kit (optional – but if you want to use it to get you started)

 - Mainline drip irrigation hose (1/2″ poly drip irrigation tubing)

 - Poly tubing end cap

-- Drip irrigation dripper heads with spike (we used these 360 degree adjustable drippers)
+- Irrigation drippers with spikes, one for each pot (we used these 360 degree adjustable drippers)